Youssef-Beltagy/Chicken-Coup/docs/index.md

 Some op-codes are similar and will have similar code.
 When we detect that, we will make a utility subroutine for that.

+## Notes (to do for youssef)

+ - Write explanations of what to do next.

+ - Make d7 as an error flag register

+ - Declare input and outputs universally